Women in firefighting: South Korea

 In 2019, Jung Moon-ho, the commissioner of National Fire Agency, said, "We will increase the proportion of women by 10% of the prefecture as there are many demands for recruiting firefighters regardless of gender".
 As of the end of October 2018, the number of firefighters in South Korea was 48,146.
 Of these, 3,610 women (7.5 percent) were women.

 Turkey

 The first known female firefighter in the Ottoman Empire was Tulumbacı Bahriye.
 She worked voluntarily in the fire brigade (Tulumbacılar) from 1884 until 1892.

 In modern times, Sabiha Yalçın became the first female firefighter in Turkey in İzmit in 1988.

 In 1999, the İzmir Fire Department hired the first woman firefighter of that city, Devrim Özdemir.
 By the year 2007, the number of the city's firefighters who were female was six.

 In 2013, the Gaziantep Fire Department hired the first woman firefighter of that city, Fatma Doğan.

-In 2021, 37 women joined the İstanbul Fire Department as the first women firefighters of the city.
+In 2021, 37 women joined the Istanbul Fire Department as the first women firefighters of the city.